salvacorts/grafana-git-sync-demo/README.md

 # grafana-git-sync-demo

+> [!WARNING]
+> Git Sync is currently in an experimental phase and may have limitations or breaking changes.
+While it represents Grafana's first step toward comprehensive Observability as Code, we don't recommend using it in production or critical environments.

 Hey there!
 This is a fun demo showing how to use [Grafana Git Sync](https://grafana.com/docs/grafana/latest/observability-as-code/provision-resources/git-sync-setup/) and [grafanactl](https://github.com/grafana/grafanactl).

 ## Target Audience